 BOARD & GOVERNANCE

-AkiDwA governance is vested in a highly accomplished Board of 12 from diverse background and profession living in Ireland.
-The organisation has an advisory board of 8 from different professional background, their role is to guide and support the work of the organisation
+AkiDwA governance is vested in a highly accomplished Board of 12, from diverse backgrounds and professions, living in Ireland.
+The organisation has an advisory board of 8 from different professional backgrounds, their role is to guide and support the work of the organisation.

 AkiDwA is a registered charity (CHY17227) and Company limited by guarantee without capital share (370089).

 “AkiDwA 10 years evaluation”, carried out in 2011, highlighted that the organisation has developed as a professional organisation.
 It’s strong and creative leadership has been a critical element in the development of the organisation, in both its work and its visibility, as has the long term commitment and vision of many of the Board members and original initiators of the organisation.
 Their staffs were seen to be dedicated, committed, experienced, effective, knowledgeable and hardworking and therefore a valuable asset.

 Ashimedua Okonkwo Esq is the Chair of the Board.
 She is an international advocate, adviser, trainer and researcher on Human Rights and Civil Society issues pertaining to Refugees, Women’s Human Rights, Gender Based Violence, and Harmful Traditional Practices including FGM.
 She is a New York State Attorney and Counsellor at Law and a Solicitor in Ireland.
 Ashimedua is very diverse and experienced in practicing English Law, New York State and Federal Laws in the United States and Irish Law.